carolzhou/multiPhATE2/README.md

 #### FURTHER RECOMMENDATIONS

 PhATE was originally developed for anotating phage genome sequences.
-However, PhATE may also be useful in helping to identify phage genes within bacterial genomes (i.e., prophage).
+However, PhATE may also be useful in helping to annotate phage genes within bacterial genomes (i.e., prophage).
 Thus, the user has the option of running multiple gene callers for bacterial genome sequence (GeneMarkS, Glimmer, Prodigal) and a new gene finder specifically for phage (PHANOTATE).
-The calls from any two or more of these callers are compared by the PhATE/CGC code so that the user can examine the calls that agree or disagree among the callers, and then run PhATE again, selecting the caller of choice for annotating the sequence.
+Thus, one could first annotate a bacterial genome by using one or more of the bacterial gene finders with generic databases (and/or custom), then repeat the analysis using PHANOTATE with the virus- and phage-centric databases.
+Additionally, since the calls from any two or more of these callers are compared by the PhATE/CGC code so that the user can examine the calls that agree or disagree among the callers, and then run PhATE again, selecting the caller of choice for annotating the sequence.

 Although most supporting databases for multiPhATE are phage- or virus-centric, NR and Refseq Protein are included in order to help identify genes/functions that are not known in the virus/phage gene data sets.
-However, PhATE is not intended to be the sole source for anntotation of bacterial genome sequences, as PhATE is tailored for identification of genes and functions in phage.
+However, note that PhATE is not intended to be the sole source for anntotation of bacterial genome sequences, as PhATE is tailored for identification of genes and functions in phage.

 The NR database has grown enormously large.
 It is recommended to use a smaller database, such as Refseq Protein instead of NR.
 Furthermore, annotating with NR will add greatly to the time required for processing a genome through PhATE.
 Therefore, it is recommended that NR be turned off ('false') until one desires to preform a full/final annotation of the genome of interest, if using NR.